apache/incubator-pegasus/rfcs/2021-05-27-user-specified-compaction.md

 ## Summary

-In pegasus, sometimes we should add user specified compaction policy to reduce disk usage.
+In Pegasus, sometimes we should add user specified compaction policy to reduce disk usage.
 This RFC proposes a user specified compaction design.

 ## Design